google/cargo-raze/README.md

 ]

 # The two acceptable options are "Remote" and "Vendored" which
-# is used to idnicate whether the user is using a non-vendored or
+# is used to indicate whether the user is using a non-vendored or
 # vendored set of dependencies.
 genmode = "Remote"
 ```